MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/reports-aip.md

 - For emails: The email subject and email sender  for emails that are labeled.

-- The [predefined sensitive information types](https://docs.microsoft.com/office365/securitycompliance/what-the-sensitive-information-types-look-for) that were detected in content.
+- The sensitive information types ([predefined](https://docs.microsoft.com/office365/securitycompliance/what-the-sensitive-information-types-look-for) and custom) that were detected in content.

-    If you are using Azure Information Protection labels with custom conditions, the names of your custom information types are also sent.
-Unless you are using the current general availability version of the unified labeling client, custom sensitive info types that you create in your labeling center are not sent.

 - The Azure Information Protection client version.